AaronSVMB/shocks_rep/README.md

-# Adding Noise – Replication of a Public Goods Game Extension
+# Adding Noise – Replication of a Public Goods Game Extension done by Iannaccone and Hajikhameneh (2023)

 ## Apps